Bond Girl Robbin Young Catfished Into Sexy Twitter Relations With Russia’s Guccifer 2.0, Still Loves ‘Him’

 Some of the messages between the two were fairly raunchy, with Robbin even sending him a sexy poem at one point called “Naughty Addiction,” which she says was about performing a sexual act on the man.

 Guccifer 2.0 certainly led Young on for quite some time, complimenting her figure and making her feel wanted and cared about.

-Robbin says that “It seems crazy that I could fall in love with someone online so quickly but I felt we had a powerful connection.”
+“It seems crazy that I could fall in love with someone online so quickly but I felt we had a powerful connection,” she said.
 She later commented on Twitter that although The Star portrayed only the sexual aspect of the relationship, that the two also shared serious conversations.